rootlyhq/pulumi-rootly/docs/installation-configuration.md

 ## Authentication

-The Pulumi Rootly Provider needs to be configured with a Rootly `API Key`.
+The Pulumi Rootly Provider needs to be configured with a Rootly API token.

-Once you generated the `API Key` there are two ways to communicate your authorization token to Pulumi:
+Once you generated the API token there are two ways to communicate your authorization token to Pulumi:

 1. Set the environment variables `ROOTLY_API_TOKEN`:
     ```bash